 Strong candidates have a demonstrated commitment to Annie’s List mission and values, relevant work experience, strong writing skills, comfort using google platforms and the energy/flexibility to work in a fast-paced environment.

-Interns are required to work at least 10 hours/week and are paid bi-monthly.
-If needed, our staff can work with students to gain course credit or work remotely.
+Interns are required to work remotely at least 10 hours/week and are paid bi-monthly.
+If needed, our staff can work with students to gain course credit.

 Development Intern: learn how to research, engage and thank political donors in support of your mission.